Haxby

-Haxby is a town and civil parish in the City of York district of North Yorkshire, England.
+Haxby is a town and civil parish in the City of York, a unitary authority area in the English county of North Yorkshire.
 According to the 2001 Census, the parish had a population of 8,754, which reduced to 8,428 at the 2011 Census.

 Open farmland extends to the north as far as the villages of Sutton-on-the-Forest and Strensall.
 The River Foss and Earswick is to the east.
 It is outside of the York Outer Ring Road (A1237) and near the New Earswick and Huntington areas of York, to the south.
 It shares a continuous built-up area with the village and parish of Wigginton to the west.

 Its name is of Old Norse origin with the personal name of Hákrs settlement, in Old Norse bý.
 It was recorded as Haxebi in the Domesday Book of 1086.
 Haxby Town Centre, known as "The Village", has been a Conservation Area since 1976.
 The town's charter was granted in 1992.

 The Yorkshire village of Haxby was administered by the North Riding County Council and Flaxton Rural District Council until 1974.
-From 1974 to 1996, Haxby became part of North Yorkshire County Council and Ryedale District Council.
+From 1974 to 1996, Haxby became part of the county of North Yorkshire and Ryedale District.
 Since 1996 the town of Haxby has been part of the City of York, a unitary authority.